wfjm/w11/doc/w11a_known_issues.md

 ### Known bugs  <a name="bug"></a>

+- **TCK-038 pri=H: DL11: output chars lost**
+Part of the output can be lost when `xxdp` test `eqkce1` is run on FPGA, also some kernel messages during the 211BSD boot sequence.
+Most likely cause is that device ready polls timeout before the rlink interface can serve the interrupt.

 - **TCK-036 pri=L: RK11: hardware poll not working**
 The RK11/RK05 hardware poll logic is probably not reflecting the behaviour of the real drive.